ifapmzadu6/fetch_github_pr_reaction_for_copilot/README.md

 ## Features

+-   **Granular Analysis**: Collects reactions on a per-user basis.
+-   **Comprehensive Summaries**: Displays summaries broken down by day, week, and user.
 -   **Robust and Maintainable**: Written in Python for better error handling and easier maintenance.
 -   **Multi-Repository Support**: Scans one or more specified repositories.
 -   **Date Range Filtering**: Collects data from Pull Requests created within a defined period.
--   **Comprehensive Comment Collection**: Gathers reactions from issue comments, review comments, and review summaries.
 -   **Flexible Output**: Can output data as a standard CSV or display a formatted summary directly in the terminal.
 -   **Analysis from File**: Can generate a summary from a previously saved CSV file, avoiding repeated API calls.